Project area: 197 hectares

 - Links to the Werribee River and Federation Bike Trail

-- The 1.4 hectare Village Park which incorporates a basketball court, water play areas, bike trails and playground and barbeque facilities
+- 1.4-hectare Village Park which includes a basketball court, water play areas, bike trails and playground and barbeque facilities

 - Provision for two schools and a neighbourhood centre

-Riverwalk is being developed in partnership with Melbourne Water and is planned to include a range of sustainability initiatives including stormwater harvesting and recycled water for garden watering and toilet flushing.
+Development Victoria is working with Melbourne Water to include a range of sustainability initiatives at Riverwalk, including stormwater harvesting and recycled water for garden watering and toilet flushing.